More than a gut feeling - Our second brain

-Another major benefit of this technique is that optogenetic delivery of light is instant and doesn’t take minutes to hours to act on an organ, as orally-ingested drugs normally do.
+Another major benefit of this technique is that optogenetic delivery of light is instant and doesn’t take minutes to hours to act on an organ, as orally-ingested drugs do.

-The ability to selectively switch light onto nerves to turn them “on” or “off” has major beneficial ramifications for the community, as there are rarely drugs that act specifically on only one organ.
+The ability to selectively switch light onto nerves to turn them “on” or “off” has major beneficial ramifications for the community, as there are rarely drugs that act specifically on one organ.

 Nick says ‘The use of optogenetics can be applied to improve gut-brain communication using light, instead of having to consume non-specific drugs that usually have multiple off-target effects.
 This could dramatically minimize side effects and mean no drugs are further necessary.’